bain-cs110/bain-cs110.github.io/pages/_assignments/hw4.md

 ## Part 1: Landscapes

-In `main.py`, replace the code on lines 18-21 (which is repetitive) with a loop (any kind of loop you want) that makes at least 30 clouds the top portion of the screen.
+In `main.py`, replace the code on lines 18-21 (which is repetitive) with a loop (any kind of loop you want) that makes at least 10 to 30 clouds the top portion of the screen.
 Hints:

 1. Use a loop
 1. Use the random module, and in particular the [random.randint](https://docs.python.org/3/library/random.html#random.randint) function to give each cloud a random (x, y) position (given the dimensions of the screen).
+(Remember, you need to import the module in order to use it just like we imported the time module in the tutorial this week.)

 ### Optional enhancements
 1. Modify make_cloud to make more realistic clouds